Queen's Park F.C.: Early domination (1868–1900)

-Within the context of the emerging Association game in Scotland, the historian and broadcaster Bob Crampsey compared the role of the Queen's Park club with that of the Marylebone Cricket Club in Cricket and The Royal and Ancient Golf Club of St Andrews in Golf.
-The Glasgow club's control of the early playing rules in Scotland, early management of the Scotland national team, and instigation of the Scottish Football Association and Scottish Challenge Cup provide evidence of its status as the ‘Premier’ or ‘Senior’ club of Scotland.
+Within the context of the emerging Association game in Scotland, the historian and broadcaster Bob Crampsey compared the role of the Queen's Park club with that of the Marylebone Cricket Club in cricket and The Royal and Ancient Golf Club of St Andrews in golf.
+The Glasgow club's control of the early playing rules in Scotland, early management of the Scotland national team, and instigation of the Scottish Football Association and Scottish Challenge Cup provide evidence of its status as the 'Premier' or 'Senior' club of Scotland.

 On 30 November 1872, Scotland faced England at the West of Scotland Cricket Club ground at Hamilton Crescent.
 For the one and only time all eleven Scots players were from Queen's Park and they wore blue jerseys, as those were the current colours of Queen's.
 4,000 spectators watched Scotland play with a 2–2–6 formation and England with a 1–1–8 line-up.

-Queen's Park formed the Scottish Football Association on 13 March 1873, with eight other clubs.
+Queen's Park formed the Scottish Football Association on 13 March 1873, with seven other clubs.
 The match against Dumbreck on 25 October was the first match to be played at the first Hampden Park.
 It was also the first match which saw Queen's Park players wear their custom black and white hooped jerseys, which lent the club the nickname of 'The Spiders'.
 David Wotherspoon, a Queen's Park player and committee member, has been credited with the introduction of the black and white hoops.
 Most importantly, it was the first Scottish Cup tie and Scottish competitive match for the club and Queen's won 7–0.
 In the final, Queen's defeated Clydesdale 2–0 at Hampden.

 Success in the Scottish Cup followed in the next two years with final victories over Renton and Third Lanark.
 In drawing 2–2 with Clydesdale in the 1875 semi-final, Queen's conceded their first ever goals.
 Defeat for the club was first experienced with a 2–1 defeat to Vale of Leven in the 5th round in December 1876.
 Third Lanark and Rangers eliminated the Spiders before Queen's reclaimed the cup in 1880 with a win over Thornliebank.
 Dumbarton were beaten in the final in successive years.
 In 1881, Queen's had to beat them twice after Dumbarton successfully appealed that the crowd at Kinning Park had encroached following a 2–1 defeat.
 Dumbarton got revenge in 1883 but Queen's won again in 1884 without even having to play the final after Vale of Leven refused to play on the date stipulated by the SFA.